 Contributions are tax-deductible

-Reduce your taxable income as you save for qualified medical expenses
+Reduce your taxable income as you save for qualified medical expenses.
+Consult with your tax advisor.

 Save for qualified medical expenses

-Helps defray health care costs for you and your family
+Helps pay for health care costs for you and your family

 Earnings are tax-free

-And your contributions will grow even faster with our competitive interest rates
+And your contributions will grow even faster with our competitive dividend rates

 Keep funds until you need them